Welcome to the first part of this series of articles to learn Vim!

 Don’t worry if you don’t understand what’s written in the help itself, or if it’s too daunting.
 Bear with me in this article, and later, when you’re more comfortable with Vim, you can come back to this delightful help.

-General Vim Keystrokes
+General Vim Commands

 Now that we understand the general concept of Vim and its modes, let’s see the most important keystrokes in NORMAL mode you need to be aware of.
 I encourage you to try them in Vim as you read.